 Section 44BBD of Income Tax Act: Presumptive Taxation for Non-Residents

-In Budget 2025, Finance Minister Nirmala Sitharaman proposed inserting a new provision for the computation of the profits or gains of non-residents engaged in providing services or technology related to electronics manufacturing in India.
+Section 44BBD of the Income Tax Act, 1961 deals with computation of the profits or gains of non-residents engaged in providing services or technology related to electronics manufacturing in India.
 It has been introduced to enhance the electronics manufacturing sector and position India as a global hub for Electronics System Design and Manufacturing.
-In this article, we will provide a detailed overview of the newly introduced Section 44BBD of the Income-tax Act, 1961 (Act).

 What is Presumptive Taxation?